SEALED AIR CORPORATION

 Independent Auditor’s Appointment, Qualifications and Independence

-(ii) any material issues raised by the most recent internal quality-control review, peer or PCAOB reviews, of the independent auditor, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and any steps taken to deal with any suchissues; and
+- any material issues raised by the most recent internal quality-control review, peer or PCAOB reviews, of the independent auditor, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the independent auditor, and any steps taken to deal with any such issues; and

-(iii) all relationships between the independent auditor and the Corporation, including the disclosures required under the rules of the PCAOB, for the purpose of allowing the Audit Committee to assess the auditor's independence.
+- all relationships between the independent auditor and the Corporation, including the disclosures required under the rules of the PCAOB, for the purpose of allowing the Audit Committee to assess the auditor’s

-3. The Audit Committee shall review each annual audit with the independent auditor at the conclusion of the audit.
-The review shall include any comments or recommendations of the independent auditor, any audit problems or difficulties and management's response, including any restrictions on the scope of the independent auditor's activities or on access to requested information, and any significant disagreements with management.
-The review will include any accounting adjustments that werenoted or proposed by the auditor but were "passed" (as immaterial or otherwise) and any communications between the audit team and the audit firm's national office respecting auditing or accounting issues presented by the engagement.
-The review should alsoinclude discussion of the responsibilities, budget and staffingof the Corporation's internal audit function.
+- The Audit Committee shall review each annual audit with the independent auditor at the conclusion of the audit.
+The review shall include any comments or recommendations of the independent auditor, any audit problems or difficulties and management’s response, including any restrictions on the scope of the independent auditor’s activities or on access to requested information, and any significant disagreements with management.
+The review will include any accounting adjustments that were noted or proposed by the auditor but were “passed” (as immaterial or otherwise) and any communications between the audit team and the audit firm’s national office respecting auditing or accounting issues presented by the engagement.
+The review should also include discussion of the responsibilities, budget and staffing of the Corporation’s internal audit

 Financial Statements and Related Disclosures

-1. The Audit Committee shall review and discuss with the Corporation's Chief Executive Officer and Chief Financial Officer the procedures undertaken in connection with the Chief Executive Officer and Chief Financial Officer certifications for Forms 10-K, Forms 10-Q and other reports including their evaluation of the Corporation's disclosure controls and procedures and internal controls, as well as any fraud, whether or not material, that involvesmanagement or other employees who have a significant role in the Corporation's internal controls.
+- The Audit Committee shall review and discuss with the Corporation’s Chief Executive Officer and Chief Financial Officer the procedures undertaken in connection with the Chief Executive Officer and Chief Financial Officer certifications for Forms 10-K, Forms 10-Q and other reports including their evaluation of the Corporation’s disclosure controls and procedures and internal controls, as well as any fraud, whether or not material, that involves management or other employees who have a significant role in the Corporation’s internal

-4. The Audit Committee shall prepare the disclosures by the Audit Committee that are required by the rules of the SEC to be included in the Corporation's annual proxy statement.
+- The Audit Committee shall prepare the disclosures by the Audit Committee that are required by the rules of the SEC to be included in the Corporation’s annual proxy

 Performance of the Internal Audit Function

-1. The Audit Committee shall review the internal auditfunction of the Corporation including its charter, budget, responsibilities and the expertise and adequacy of its staffing, theindependence and authority of its reporting obligations, and the proposed risk-based audit plans for the coming year and the coordination of such plans with the independent auditor.
+- The Audit Committee shall review the internal audit function of the Corporation including its charter, budget, responsibilities and the expertise and adequacy of its staffing, the independence and authority of its reporting obligations, and the proposed risk-based audit plans for the coming year and the coordination of such plans with the independent

 Chief Audit Executive

-1. The Audit Committee shall approve decisions regarding the appointment, compensation, removal and replacement of the chief audit executive.
-At least annually, the Audit Committee shall review the performance of the chief audit executive and concur with any annual compensation and salary adjustment for the chief audit executive.
+- The Audit Committee shall approve decisions regarding the appointment, compensation, removal and replacement of the chief audit executive.
+At least annually, the Audit Committee shall review the performance of the chief audit executive and concur with any annual compensation and salary adjustment for the chief audit

-2. On a regular basis, the Audit Committee shall meet separately with the chief audit executive to discuss any matters that the Audit Committee or internal auditors believe should be discussed privately.
+- On a regular basis, the Audit Committee shall meet separately with the chief audit executive to discuss any matters that the Audit Committee or internal auditors believe should be discussed

 Compliance with Legal and Regulatory Requirements

-1. The Audit Committee shall review and discuss with management any legal matters (including the status of pending litigation) that may have a materialimpact on the Corporation and any material reports or inquiriesfrom regulatory or governmental agencies.
+- The Audit Committee shall review and discuss with management any legal matters (including the status of pending litigation) that may have a material impact on the Corporation and any material reports or inquiries from regulatory or governmental

-2. The Audit Committee shall review policies with respect to risk assessment and risk management, including the Corporation's major financial risk exposures and the steps management has taken to monitor and control such exposures and review generally the Corporation's processes of risk assessment and risk management.
+- The Audit Committee shall review policies with respect to risk assessment and risk management, including the Corporation’s major financial risk exposures and the steps management has taken to monitor and control such exposures and review generally the Corporation’s processes of risk assessment and risk

-3. The Audit Committee shall advise the Board regarding the Corporation's programs and procedures for compliance with applicable laws and regulations and with the Corporation's Code of Conduct and Code of Ethics for Senior Financial Executives, and shall advise the Board regarding possible changes in such Codes.
-The Audit Committee shall have the responsibility to review and, if appropriate, approve conflicts of interest or potential conflicts of interest under the Code of Ethics for Senior Financial Executives, as well as to oversee the investigation of and act, or recommend Board action,on any other violations or potential violations of either Code involving any executive officer of the Corporation.
-If any such conflict of interest or potential conflict of interest involvingan executive officer of the Corporation is also deemed an Interested Transaction involving a Related Person under the Corporation's Related-Person Transactions Policy and Procedures, thenthe Chairs of the Audit Committee and the Nominating and Corporate Governance Committee may agree that only one of those committees should address the matter and make all determinations underthe Code of Conduct, the Code of Ethics for Senior Financial Executives and the Related-Person Transactions Policy and Procedures.
+- The Audit Committee shall advise the Board regarding the Corporation’s programs and procedures for compliance with applicable laws and regulations and with the Corporation’s Code of Conduct and Code of Ethics for Senior Financial Executives, and shall advise the Board regarding possible changes in such Codes.
+The Audit Committee shall have the responsibility to review and, if appropriate, approve conflicts of interest or potential conflicts of interest under the Code of Ethics for Senior Financial Executives, as well as to oversee the investigation of and act, or recommend Board action, on any other violations or potential violations of either Code involving any executive officer of the Corporation.
+If any such conflict of interest or potential conflict of interest involving an executive officer of the Corporation is also deemed an Interested Transaction involving a Related Person under the Corporation’s Related-Person Transactions Policy and Procedures, then the Chairs of the Audit Committee and the Nominating and Corporate Governance Committee may agree that only one of those committees should address the matter and make all determinations under the Code of Conduct, the Code of Ethics for Senior Financial Executives and the Related- Person Transactions Policy and Procedures.

-4. The Audit Committee shall receive and review reports by attorneys representing the Corporation of evidence of any material violation of securities law or breach of fiduciary duty or similar violation by the Corporation or one of its agents.
+- The Audit Committee shall receive and review reports by attorneys representing the Corporation of evidence of any material violation of securities law or breach of fiduciary duty or similar violation by the Corporation or one of its

-1. The Audit Committee shall set clear hiring policies for employees or former employees of the independent auditors.
+- The Audit Committee shall set clear hiring policies for employees or former employees of the independent

-2. The Audit Committee shall meet separately, periodically, with management, with internal auditors, and with the independent auditor.
+- The Audit Committee shall meet separately, periodically, with management, with internal auditors, and with the independent

-3. The Audit Committee shall perform such other duties as may be assigned to it by the Board.
+- The Audit Committee shall perform such other duties as may be assigned to it by the

 Limitation of Committee’s Role